Dhanugupta0/Image-captioning-model/README.md

 - **Flickr30k**: 31,783 images with 158,915 captions
-- Each image has 5 different captions for training diversity You can copy this as your README.md file:
+- Each image has 5 different captions for training diversity
+- You can download the dataset by following link:https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset

 # 🧠 Image Captioning Projects